DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### How DeFi's are obtaining realtime data like asset prices, since blockchains are isolated and cannot talk to the web?
+##### How DeFi protocols obtain realtime data like asset prices, since blockchains are isolated and cannot talk to the web?

 - [ ]  Blockchains get real world data from internet
 - [x]  Through oracles
 - [ ]  They can't get real world data
-- [ ]  None of the above
+- [ ]  Real-world data for blockchains is obtained directly from users.

 Hint: Oracle